 “I’m sure he’s happy to share the responsibility.”
 Then she added after some reflection.
 “I’m his bouncer.”

 “I see.
-Well, if we’re talking about sharing responsibilities I thought Esther was kitsch enough for the two of us,” she nodded towards her girlfriend who was now trying to explain her sweater to Marcel.
+If we’re talking about sharing responsibilities I thought Esther was kitsch enough for the two of us,” she nodded towards her girlfriend who was now trying to explain her sweater to Marcel.

 “What is this defeatism?”
 Macy asked.”We can always pop down to the shops, I’m sure you’ll find something nice in Tesco.”